yossadh/yossadh.github.io/_drafts/2018-12-00-pymol-python-api.md

 And you will get the same result as the previous case.

 Why use the Python API, then, if it is more verbose?
 Well, with Python API you get access to full Python functionalities like the conditionals and loops, and also Python objects like lists and dictionaries.
+You can include Python code inside .pml file but for me writing in pure Python is better, for learning